By women, for women

 The first Women's Sea Kayaking Festival was held in Scotland by Alice McInnes, Roddy Mcdowell and Laura Bennitt on the Isle of Bute, in 2012, and Natalie, having just circumnavigated Britain, came to coach.

 In 2014 Julie, Esther Wheeler and Natalie attended the event at the same time.
-When the organisers announced that the festival was taking a break we thought that it would be shame for this event not to continue as it was a great affair with lots of good vibes and paddling.
-So inspired were we that it took only a brief discussion to decide to organise something similar in the south of England.
+When the organisers announced the they were taking a break from organisation, we thought it would be shame for this event not to continue as it was a great affair with lots of good vibes and paddling.
+We were so inspired that it took only a brief discussion to make the decision to organise something similar in the south of England.

-A year later in 2015 we held the first WSKF South Devon.
+A year later, in 2015 we held the first WSKF in South Devon.
 After Esther emigrated to Australia admin guru Wendy joined the team.
 Two further successful festivals in 2017 and 2019 followed.

 The years 2020 and 2021 weren’t easy for anyone however, we took a plunge and ran 2021 WSKF for as many paddlers as possible.

 Our main motivation for organising our event is to support women coaches and get together as many women paddlers as possible to have fun and share skills, knowledge and get inspired.
 We thrive on the energy and enthusiasm that the festival paddlers and coaches bring.

 Our aim has been to bring something new to the festival each time, either workshops, the program itself, or new location.